-- Ethnobotany, with special interest in plant use for physical and/or psychological well-being; - Diversity and conservation, particularly in regional (southwest Pennsylvania and adjacent states) and tropical forests: - Landscape and brownfield restoration, particularly in plant-based ecosystem services; - Sustainable landscapes; - Interdisciplinary plant-based research at the intersection of human and environmental health.
+- Ethnobotany, with special interest in plant use for physical and/or psychological well-being; - Diversity and conservation, particularly in regional (southwest Pennsylvania and adjacent states) and tropical forests; - Landscape and brownfield restoration, particularly in plant-based ecosystem services; - Sustainable landscapes; - Interdisciplinary plant-based research at the intersection of human and environmental health.

-For 2019, special consideration is given to the following areas (listed in no particular order):
+For 2020, special consideration is given to the following areas (listed in no particular order):

-- Ethnobotany and/or plant-based conservation in Cuba or surrounding islands, or the Pacific Islands (Polynesia, Micronesia, and Melanesia); - Plant-based ecosystem services for landscape and brownfield restoration; - Sustainable landscapes in the US, particularly applicable to the southwest Pennsylvania and adjacent states; - Interdisciplinary plant-based research at the intersection of human and environmental health.
+- Ethnobotany, biocultural conservation and/or plant-based conservation in Hawaii; - Plant-based ecosystem services for landscape and brownfield restoration; - Sustainable landscapes in the US, particularly applicable to the southwest Pennsylvania and adjacent states; - Interdisciplinary plant-based research at the intersection of human and environmental health.